 Dr. Jennifer Kemp: I think the research in terms of treating perfectionism is definitely emerging.
 It’s only relatively recently that people have sort of moved away from that kind of baked-in personality trait model and started to say, hey, what can we change about this?

 So some of the earlier research in sort of last 10, 15 years was around CBT, and applying CBT.
 And of course, Acceptance and Commitment Therapy, and Compassion Focused Therapy as sort of third wave therapies.
 So they’ve sort of developed from their cognitive behavioral framework, their behavioral therapies, ultimately.

-So there is research, there’s only… there’s two studies, I think that randomized controlled trials.
+So there is research, there’s only… there are two studies, I think that randomized controlled trials.
 Clarissa Ong and Mike Twohig, who’ve done those.
-One of them focuses in on Acceptance and Commitment Therapy for Perfectionism, itself.
-The other one has used same group, but looked at it from a different angle and looked at it for self compassion, and the elements of self compassion that were woven into intervention and how they changed.
+One of them focuses on Acceptance and Commitment Therapy for Perfectionism, itself.
+The other one has used the same group, but looked at it from a different angle and looked at it for self compassion, and the elements of self compassion that were woven into intervention and how they changed.
 And both of them found some significant results.